-Qualified Fair Housing Enforcement Organization (QFHO) is an organization engaged in fair housing activities as defined in 24 CFR § 125.103.
+Qualified Fair Housing Enforcement Organization (QFHO) is an organization engaged in fair housing activities as defined in 24 CFR 125.103.

-Referral means referring to HUD or to a FHAP agency an intake, alleging possible violations of fair housing laws.
+Referral means referring an intake to HUD or a FHAP agency.

-Regional/Local/Community-Based Activities are defined at 24 CFR §§125.301(a) and (d).
+Regional/Local/Community-Based Activities are defined at 24 CFR 125.301(a) and (d).